* Stitch is said to be too dense to swim. But he's also able to lift and throw a car, wouldn't he be strong enough to pull himself underwater?

 ** Which brings up another question: Cobra mentioned he saved our planet by doing this.
 What exactly is this saving our planet from?
 The United Galactic Federation doesn't seem like the kind to allow to genocide or enslavement.
 Even if HumansAreBastards we can't make it very far off our planet, so it's not as if we're a threat.

 ** This is answered early in the film.
-When Stitch is discovered to have landed on Hawaii, the Grand Councilwoman says "[[ItsTheOnlyWayToBeSure We will have to gas the planet]]" then suggests bombing the island until Pleakley tells her otherwise, informing her that Earth is a protected wildlife preserve for endangered mosquitos and their food of choice.
+When Stitch is discovered to have landed on Hawaii, the Grand Councilwoman says "[[ItsTheOnlyWayToBeSure We will have to gas the planet]]" then suggests bombing the island until Pleakley tells her otherwise, informing her that Earth is a protected wildlife preserve for endangered mosquitoes and their food of choice.
 It's not that they're a particularly violent alien federation... but these extreme policies ''do'' exist and presumably must have been necessary in the past.

 ** It's Kauai, an extremely rural island-and she's clearly living in an extremely rural part of that.
 Could be.

-** Even if it turns out that the fire truck could have been going to a different house and Nani's isn't the only one that could have caught fire, would you still assume that "oh it must be going somewhere else" since the fire could have ''spread''?
+** Even if it turns out that the truck could have been going to a different house and Nani's isn't the only one that could have caught fire, would you still assume that "oh it must be going somewhere else" since the fire could have ''spread''?

-** I read this simply as Nani can see the firetruck from where she is, and it's coming to a fork in the road.
+** I read this simply as Nani can see the truck from where she is, and it's coming to a fork in the road.
 If it goes right, she doesn't have to worry that it's her house.
 If it turns left, there is still a chance it's her house /and/ she won't be able to follow it because (I think, not sure) she's late for work.

 ** Not the last one.
 As she's leaving the store, she says she'll be there first thing in the morning.
 As for the original question, yes she was panicking - her house was left.
 And she assumed the worst.